 Discount rate.
-A single discount rate of 7.51% was used to measure the total pension liability as of June 30, 2017.
-The projection of cash flows used to determine the single discount rate assumed that future contributions will be made in accordance with statutory rates.
-On this basis, the pension plan's fiduciary net position together with the expected future contributions are sufficient to provide all projected future benefit payments of current plan members.
+A single discount rate of 7.25% was used to measure the total pension liability as of June 30, 2018.
+This single discount rate was based on a long-term expected rate of return on pension plan investments of 7.25%, compounded annually, net of expense.
+Based on the stated assumptions and the projection of cash flows, the plan's fiduciary net position and future contributions were projected to be available to finance all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.